-- No eating and drinking
+- Refrain from eating and drinking.

-- No wearing of leather shoes
+- Avoid wearing leather shoes.

-- No bathing or washing
+- Abstain from bathing or washing.

-How do we understand these avoidances?
+How do we interpret these abstentions?

 “The Lord said to Moses: I have seen these people, and they are indeed a stiff-necked people.
 Now leave Me alone, so that My anger may burn against them and consume them.
 Then I will make you into a great nation.”